Robert William Felkin: Theosophy and the Golden Dawn

 Mary and Robert seem to have been introduced to esotericism through a Bible study circle they joined in Edinburgh; other scriptures were discussed, including the Tao te ching and the Bhagavad Gita, and some members of the group were Theosophists.
 Robert and Mary joined the Theosophical Society in Edinburgh in 1886, but found it lacking in terms of ritual, and eventually joined John William Brodie-Innes' Amen-Ra Temple of the Hermetic Order of the Golden Dawn on 12 March 1894.

-He continued to write and publish: he edited (with others) a collection of the letters and journals of Mehmet Emin Pasha, whom he had met (translated by Mary), which appeared in 1888, and published Hypnotism, or Psycho-Therapeutics in 1890.
+He continued to write and publish: he edited (with others) a collection of the letters and journals of Mehmet Emin Pasha, whom he had met (translated by Mary), which appeared in 1888.
 Following a breakdown from strain and overwork he transferred his practice to London in 1896.

 In 1903 Mary died and Robert reinforced his commitment to both Anglican Christianity and occultism.
 He made a retreat at the monastery of the Mirfield fathers, the Community of the Resurrection, and considered joining the order.
 Several of the Mirfield fathers had an interest in Rosicrucian and Golden Dawn Christian mysticism, and regarded Felkin as an eminent figure in that tradition.
 One of these priests, Father Fitzgerald, would later play a key role in bring Felkin to New Zealand.

 Also in 1903, a schism occurred within the Order of the Golden Dawn, when Felkin and Brodie-Innes split from A.E.
 Waite to form the magically inclined Order of the Stella Matutina.
-The poet W.B.
-Yeats joined the Stella Matutina and was a member for 20 years.
+The poet W. B. Yeats joined the Stella Matutina and was a member for 20 years.
 Felkin's main temple in London was called Amoun.